Narrow wavelength 311 nm UVB phototherapy. Narrow wave phototherapy. Devices for home narrowband phototherapy and the use of additional products

 The objective of this article was to report the data concerning the local application of narrow-band (311 nm) phototherapy in the children presenting with palmar-plantar psoriasis.
 It is concluded that local narrow-band phototherapy using ultraviolet radiation with a wavelength of 311 nm is an efficient method for the treatment of this condition in the children.

-Keywords: medium-wave ultraviolet radiation; narrow-band phototherapy (311 nm emission); palmar plantar psoriasis.
+Keywords: medium-wave ultraviolet radiation; narrow-band phototherapy (311 nm emission); palmar-plantar psoriasis.

 For citation: Turbovskaya S.N., Kotenko K.V.
 Local narrow-band (311 nm) phototherapy of palmar-plantar psoriasis in the children.
-Fizioterapiya, Bal "mologiya i Reabilitatsiya (Russian Journal of the Physical Therapy, Balneotherapy and Reabili-tation).
+Fizioterapiya, Bal"mologiya i Reabilitatsiya (Russian Journal of the Physical Therapy, Balneotherapy and Reabili-tation).
 2016; 15(6): 308-310.
 (In Russ.).
-DOI: http://dx.doi.org /10.18821/1681-3456-2016-15-6-308-310 For correspondence: Turbovskaya Svetlana Nikolaevna, candidate med. sci., dermatologist, Closed joint stock company "European Medical Centre", Moscow, 123104.
+DOI: http://dx.doi.org /10.18821/1681-3456-2016-15-6-308-310 For correspondence: Turbovskaya Svetlana Nikolaevna, candidate med. sci., dermatologist, Closed joint stock company "European Medical Center", Moscow, 123104.
 E-mail: [email protected]

-conflict of interest.
+Conflict of interest.
 The authors declare no conflict of interest.

 Acknowledgments.
 The study had no sponsorship.